3 Reasons to Do a Workplace Discrimination Investigation

 Unfortunately, roughly 75 percent of female harassment victims experience retaliation of some sort after reporting sexual harassment in the workplace.
 The victims of discrimination, male and female of any race, are often afraid to come forward to report harassment.
 They fear retaliation, either from their employer or from coworkers.

-A report by the Equal Employment Opportunity Commission (EEOC) found less than a third of harassed employees make internal complaints.
+The Equal Employment Opportunity Commission (EEOC) report found less than a third of harassed employees make internal complaints.
 Fewer than 15 percent file formal legal charges.
 This does NOT mean employee workplace harassment isn’t occurring.
-Rather, it indicates workplaces are often not protected or encouraged enough to safely report discrimination and harassment.
+Rather, it indicates workplaces are often not protected or encouraged enough to report discrimination and harassment safely.

 That’s why you cannot wait for reports of discrimination to make it to leadership desks.
-As a CEO, manager, or supervisor, it’s your responsibility to understand if discrimination is occurring on any level, reported or not.
+As a CEO, manager, or supervisor, it’s your responsibility to understand if discrimination occurs on any level, reported or not.

 This is especially true when it comes to sexual harassment investigations in the workplace.
 Unwelcomed conduct is far more common than we might think, but an analysis of your company might uncover some ugly truths.